 Not to be confused with Oriental bittersweet, Celastrus orbiculatus, an invasive plant.

 Disease, pests and problems

 Found in a wide range of growing conditions.
 Native to Illinois and the Chicago region.

 Simple, alternate leaves are 4 inch long ovals with finely toothed margins; leaf tips elongated.
 (Oriental bittersweet leaves are more rounded.)

 Fall color is yellow.

-Fruit is a yellow-orange, three-lobed capsule with showy red seeds, often persistent into winter.
+Fruit is a yellow-orange, three-lobed capsule with showy orange-red seeds, often persistent into winter.
 Male and female plants are required to set fruit.